mspnp/samples/Reliability/SLAEstimator/Readme.md

 # Service Level Agreement Estimator sample

-This is an example of how you can calculate the composite SLA of you architecture.
-This is React web application that can run locally and totally disconnected from the internet, since the data source is a local json file.
-By changing the SLA_data.json file you can add, remove services or modify the SLA values of the individual services using your own SLA numbers.
+This is an example of how you can calculate the composite SLA of your architecture.
+This is React web application that can run locally and totally disconnected from the Internet; the data source is a local json file.
+By changing the `SLA_data.json` file you can add and remove services or modify the SLA values of the individual services using your own SLA numbers.

-For more information about business metrics and how the composite SLA is calculated, refer to the [relibility pillar on the Azure Well Architected Framework](https://docs.microsoft.com/azure/architecture/framework/resiliency/business-metrics#understand-service-level-agreements)
+For more information about business metrics and how the composite SLA is calculated, refer to the [relibility pillar on the Azure Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework/resiliency/business-metrics#understand-service-level-agreements).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-### Folder Structure
+## Folder Structure

 After downloading and opening the solution your project should look like this: